Business and Industry Partnerships

 Nebraska School, Family, and Community Engagement Framework

 Business and industry partnerships are collaborations between business and industry groups and education.
-This could include internships, tours of businesses and industries to connect to content area or career and technical education and training standards.
-It’s important to know that businesses might not immediately think of schools and childcare providers when discussing business and industry partnerships.
-Instead they may first think of collaborations between businesses within an industry or collaborations between industries.
+This could include internships, tours of businesses and industries to connect to the content area or career and technical education and training standards.
+It’s essential to recognize that businesses may not initially consider schools and childcare providers when discussing potential business and industry partnerships.
+Instead, they may first think of collaborations between businesses within an industry or collaborations between industries.

 The Need for Business and Industry Partnerships